dbreunig/poi-polloi/readme.md

 gem install sequel
 ```

-This project will be contained within a Docker container shortly...

 ## Running the API service

 First, run the `setup.sh` file to download the data and set up the database.